JimboMahoney/CytoBars/README.md

 4) If there are markers below the cutoff, it will show a second.
 If there are markers above the cutoff, it will plot a third.
 5) Colour-code the bars according to the CV of the intensity. e.g. if the intensity is highly varied (spread around from low to high), the bars will show as purple / red.
 6) Place a frequency above the bar. e.g. if all events include that parameter / channel, this will be 100%.
+7) Title the chart with the filename, the cutoff value used and the number of markers.

 <b> How I learned to do this: </b>